PDC-support/pdc-intro/PITCHME.md

 * Unit: core-hours per month

-* SNIC projects are managed in SUPR.
+* NAISS projects are managed in SUPR.

 * Course/Workshop allocations are managed locally at PDC.